jamesrhester/CrystalInfoFramework.jl/README.md

 types and find aliased datanames (note that this includes the PDB mmCIF dictionaries).

-## Warning: pre-1.0 release

-Although some types and methods may change in later versions, in general the API has stabilised.

-If you see ways to improve the naming or architecture, now is the time to raise an issue.

-The current release will be the basis of the first stable release.

 ## Installation

 Once Julia is installed, it is sufficient to `add CrystalInfoFramework`